-All three ladies receive a disturbing video of abuse they endured at the hands of a torturous sexual predator ten years prior, team up and head over to the house of horrors to steal the DVD’s of their ordeal.
+All three ladies receive a disturbing video of abuse they endured at the hands of a carnal predator ten years prior, team up and head over to the house of horrors to steal the DVD’s of their ordeal.

 Interesting story so far, hmmm?
 It could have been.
 If the acting were better, the dialogue made sense, and the violence were actually, well….violent.
 I have never seen such tame “beatings” outside of auditions to guarantee nobody actually gets struck in the face, kicked in the ribs or axed to death.
 Talk about laughable!
 It’s embarrassing.

 Which brings us to the “horror”.
 There is little to no graphic incidents to shock and disturb the earnest extreme-cinema fan.
 Given the subject matter (inc*st? torture? molestation?)
 I was expecting far more scenes of mutilation or at least… cringe-worthy dismembering along the lines of a mild slasher flick.

 Major disappointment.
 Especially for a revenge movie!
 Psychos has so many holes in the story, it’s amazing that the characters didn’t fall through any and meet their demise.
 Cranking out some partial character development in the beginning was painful.
 Who is this “plain-Jane” Norma getting terminated from a day care center?
 Why is punky-looking JJ in med school?